-Thermal transfer printing uses a ribbon to produce images onto desired materials.
-This method is ideal for environments that require printing a variety of things, since thermal printing can print effectively on a larger array of media than direct thermal models, including paper, polyester, and polypropylene materials.
+Thermal printers are ideal for environments that require printing a variety of things, since thermal printing can print effectively on a larger array of media than direct thermal models, including paper, polyester, and polypropylene materials.
 Thermal transfer printers are able to print pipe marking labels, wall signs, tickets, tags—just about anything.
 However, when changing from one material to another, the targeted material and ribbon must be compatible.
 This will ensure perfect performance.

 The accurate media-ribbon combination can enable users to create high-quality labels that withstand environmental extremes, sun damage, chemical and water exposure, etc.

-Typical uses for thermal printers utilizing thermal transfer method include:
+Typical uses for thermal printers utilizing the thermal transfer method include:

 - Pipe marking